tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/客户端 API/iOS_mac/TRTCCloud_intl_en.md

 This method is similar to `setLocalVideoRenderDelegate`.
 The difference is that one is callback of rendering the local image, while the other is callback of rendering the remote image.

->?Before this function is called, `startRemoteView` needs to be called to get the video stream of the remote user (`view` can be set to `nil` for this end); otherwise, there will be no data called back.
+>Before this function is called, `startRemoteView` needs to be called to get the video stream of the remote user (`view` can be set to `nil` for this end); otherwise, there will be no data called back.